ZinhleBu/DevZ/README.md

-## A really fancy menu built with react
+## A really fancy portfolio website built using react, framer motion, gsap and react-parallax.
 Feel free to use it in your projects or just learn

 Built with React.js, React Router and GSAP